Santorini is postcard-perfect.

-Half a year after leaving Santorini, I still cannot get over the beauty of Santorini, and decided to put this entry together to commemorate Santorini’s shades of blue and white!
+Half a year after leaving the island, I still cannot get over the beauty of Santorini, and decided to put this entry together to commemorate Santorini’s shades of blue and white!
 Hope you enjoy the photos below!

-I stayed in Fira for a few nights.
+I stayed at Fira for a few nights.
 In sunny weather, the sky is always perfect.
-Stepping to the hotel pantry (full review here) for breakfast every morning, I will delightfully pass by cute little doors painted blue.
+Stepping to the hotel pantry (read my Dream Island Hotel review) for breakfast every morning, I will delightfully pass by cute little doors painted blue.
 It was wonderful to be outdoors!

 Firostefani & Imerovigli